Cosmic Environment as the Primary Driver of Dwarf Satellite Statistics: Analysis and results

 Groups display more complex, mass-dependent trends.
-For low- and intermediate-mass hosts, satellite abundance rises from $z=2$ to $z=1$ and then declines toward $z=0$, indicating a transition from net accretion to disruption or mergers at later epochs (\cite{martin2021role}).
-In contrast, high-mass hosts show a continuous increase from $z=2$ to $z=0$, implying that massive group centrals continue to accumulate satellites efficiently throughout cosmic time.
+For low- and intermediate-mass hosts, satellite abundance increases from $z=2$ to $z=1$ and then declines towards $z=0$, indicating a transition from net accretion to disruption or mergers at later epochs (\cite{martin2021role}).
+In contrast, high-mass hosts show a continuous increase from $z=2$ to $z=0$, implying that massive group hosts continue to accumulate satellites efficiently throughout cosmic time.

 Clusters exhibit the most dramatic evolution.
-Across all mass bins, satellite abundance remains nearly constant or increases slightly from $z=2$ to $z=1$, followed by a sharp decline toward $z=0$.
+Across all mass bins the satellite abundance remains nearly constant or increases slightly from $z=2$ to $z=1$, followed by a sharp decline towards $z=0$.
 This pronounced decrease points to intense environmental processing during the last $\sim$8 Gyr, where tidal disruption, harassment, and mergers strongly reduce satellite populations.
 The suppression is far more severe in clusters than in groups or voids.

-These contrasting evolutionary pathways highlight the decisive role of environment in shaping satellite system assembly.
-While voids enable gradual accumulation, clusters drive strong late-time depletion, and groups occupy an intermediate regime where outcomes depend sensitively on host mass.
-These results demonstrate that environmental processes not only determine present-day satellite abundances but also govern their full assembly histories across cosmic time.
+These contrasting evolutionary pathways highlight the decisive role of the environment in shaping satellite system assembly.
+Although voids enable gradual accumulation, clusters drive strong late-time depletion, and groups occupy an intermediate regime where outcomes depend sensitively on host mass.
+These results demonstrate that environmental processes determine not only present-day satellite abundances but also govern their full assembly histories across cosmic time.

-\section{Summary and Conclusion}
+\section{Summary and conclusion}

-This study investigates the environmental dependence of dwarf satellite galaxy populations using the Millennium-II simulation combined with the semi-analytic model of \cite{guo2011dwarf} (\ref{sec:Mill}).
-Consistent samples of host galaxies and their satellites are constructed across cluster, group, and void environments (\ref{sec:environment}) to quantify how satellite abundance and spatial distribution scale with host properties and vary across the cosmic density spectrum (\ref{sec:satellite}).
+This study investigated the environmental dependence of dwarf satellite galaxy populations using the Millennium-II simulation combined with the semi-analytic model of \cite{guo2011dwarf} (\ref{sec:Mill}).
+Consistent samples of host galaxies and their satellites were constructed across cluster, group, and void environments (\ref{sec:environment}) to quantify how satellite abundance and spatial distribution scale with host properties and vary across the cosmic density spectrum (\ref{sec:satellite}).